TERREMEMBER/znbase/docs/content/stable/quick-start/build-apps/python/ysql-sqlalchemy.md

 ## Explore the source

-The source for the application above can be found in the Yugabyte [orm-examples](https://github.com/yugabyte/orm-examples/tree/master/python/sqlalchemy) repository.
+The source for the application above can be found in the ZNbase [orm-examples](https://github.com/ZNbase/orm-examples/tree/master/python/sqlalchemy) repository.